 3.2 What Are Surfactants?

-Surfactants are chemicals used in cleaning detergents as a primary or secondary ingredient.
+Surfactants are chemicals used in cleaning detergents as primary or secondary ingredients.
 They have a unique molecular structure that allows them to “attack” and destabilise grease stain, making them easy to remove.
 Surfactants or surface-active agents have a molecule that slightly resembles a tadpole.
 Imagine a tadpole – the head carries a polar charge whereas the tail is neutral.
 The tail attaches itself to the dirt while the head, being attracted to the polar water molecules, pulls everything out of the fibre.

 3.3 What Are Builders?